Falcion/Patternugit/docs/markdown/conventions/SEMVER.md

 5. Version 1.0.0 defines the public API.
 The way in which the version number is incremented after this release is dependent on this public API and how it changes.
 6. Patch version Z (x.y.Z | x > 0) MUST be incremented if only backward compatible
-  bug fixes are introduced.
-A bug fix is defined as an internal change that fixes incorrect behavior.
+  bugfixes are introduced.
+A bugfix is defined as an internal change that fixes incorrect behavior.
 7. Minor version Y (x.Y.z | x > 0) MUST be incremented if new, backward compatible
   functionality is introduced to the public API.
 It MUST be incremented if any public